Rhian Brewster: Sheffield United

 On 2 October 2020, Sheffield United announced the signing of Brewster from Liverpool on a five-year deal, for a reported fee of around £23.5 million.
 The deal included a buy-back option at £40 million, valid until 30 June 2023.

 He scored his first goal for the club in an EFL Cup tie against Carlisle United on 10 August 2021.
 On 6 November, Brewster scored his first league goal for Sheffield United in a 3–1 loss away against Blackburn Rovers.
 On 29 January 2022, he sustained a hamstring injury during a 2–0 away win against Peterborough United, which forced him to miss the rest of the 2021–22 season.
 Later that year, on 29 October, he suffered another hamstring injury during a 2–0 away win over West Bromwich Albion.
 In September 2023, he recovered from injury which sidelined him for eleven months.
 In early March 2024, he sustained another hamstring injury during training, which kept him off the field for two months.

 On 11 December 2024, Brewster scored his first goal in over two years as United beat Millwall 1–0 at the Den.

 Brewster also scored the only goal in the Steel City Derby on 16 March, 2025 against Sheffield Wednesday at Hillsborough.
 Two weeks later he scored against Coventry City to reach his highest ever league goal tally for the Blades, with 4, scoring his first goal at Bramall Lane since 2022.

 Derby County

 On 1 August 2025, Derby County announced that Brewster had been signed on a two-year contract until the summer of 2027 as a free agent after leaving Sheffield United.
-On 22 August 2025, Brewster made his debut for Derby a 1–1 league draw against Bristol City as a 60th minute substitute for Andreas Weimann.
+On 22 August 2025, Brewster made his debut for Derby a 1–1 league draw against Bristol City as a 60th-minute substitute for Andreas Weimann.
+He has started to play in a deeper role of a number 10 attacking midfielder at Derby County.
 On 30 August 2025, Brewster scored his first Derby County a 2–2 league draw at Ipswich Town in the 70th minute.
+Brewster scored in three consecutive games for Derby County in late January to early February 2026.
+Brewster's first season at Derby County ended prematurely on 21 March 2026 after he sustained a knee injury which required surgery, Brewster scored seven times in 31 appearances during the 2025–26 season.